mtlynch/mtlynch.io/content/notes/llama3.1-nemotron-ollama/index.md

 Still, Nemotron understood what I wanted and sort of had the right idea about how to implement it.

-## Test 2: Create unit tests
+## Test 2: Create unit tests for a Go function

+For the second test, I asked Nemotron to write unit tests for a function in PicoShare:

 ### Prompt

-## Test 1: Create unit tests for a Go function

-For the first test, I asked Nemotron to write unit tests for a function in PicoShare:

-### Prompt

-Create unit tests for this code:
+> Create unit tests for this code:

 ```go
 package parse